exonum/exonum-doc/src/contributing.md

 ## Release Policy

-The project leader is the release manager for each Exonum Core release.
+The lead maintainer of the Exonum Core repository is the release manager for each Exonum Core release.
+Likewise, releases of other projects are managed by the respective lead maintainers.
+The Core releases are synchronized with releases of other Exonum projects through informal communication among repository maintainers.

 ## Copyright